mancelin/global-backup/README.md

 Backup files and folders listed on a config file.

-**make_backup** allows you to copy very easily a list of files or folders and their path in a folder passed on parameter.
+**make_backup** allows you to copy very easily a list of files or folders and their path in a folder passed on parameter (or folder **BACKUP** if used without parameters).

+The created folders end with a suffix according to date and version.

 Edit **~/.make-backup** to configure the files to track.